dwavesystems/dwave-ocean-sdk/README.rst

 >>> bqm = ran_r(1, 30)
 >>> sampler = EmbeddingComposite(DWaveSampler())
 >>> sampleset = sampler.sample(bqm, num_reads=100)
+>>> dwave.inspector.show(sampleset)

-The left side of the graphic below visualizes a solution to the problem with white dots representing variables assigned values of -1 and blue dots values of +1; the right side shows the qubits representing these variables.
+The left side of the visualized solution represents the problem's variables as circles, with white dots for variables assigned values of -1 and blue dots for values of +1; the colors of the connecting lines represent values of the quadratic coefficients for each pair of variables.
+The right side shows the qubits representing these variables on a quantum processing unit.

 .. image:: docs/_static/inspector_bqm_ran_r_30.png

 Support
 =======

+Find support here:

 * `Leap user community <https://support.dwavesys.com/hc/en-us/community/topics>`_
   to converse with a large community of D-Wave users.